sonus21/sonus21/README.md

 <h1 align="center">Hi🤝, I'm Sonu</h1>
-<p>I am an Indian backend developer and freelance software engineer with a passion for creating highly scalable backends that operate smoothly without downtime.
+<p>I am a backend developer and freelance software engineer with a passion for creating highly scalable backends that operate smoothly without downtime.
 My approach to software development is centered around simplicity and scalability, prioritizing meticulous architecture and modularity.
 When building software, I pay close attention to factors such as latency, scalability, handling edge cases, and maintaining high code quality.
 With my extensive experience, I have successfully worked with and managed numerous microservices, some of which have handled millions of requests per minute.
 </p>

 <h2 align="center">🌱 Backend Developer 🌱</h2>